EasyFarm/EasyFarm/Documentation/readme.md

 Guide | Description
 ---|---
 [Creating a weaponskill](weaponskills.md) | How to setup a weaponskill.
+[Set enemy health before using weaponskills](weaponskill-health.md) | How to setup a weaponskill to be used based on the enemies health.
 [Creating a battle ability](battle.md) | How to setup an action to be used in during battle.
 [Creating a healing spell](healing.md) | How to setup an action to be used when the player is injured.
 [Creating a erase spell](erase.md) | How to setup an action to be used when the player is afflicated with a status effect.